saugataroyarghya/Analog-Clock-Reader/README.md

 4. **Time Calculation**:
     - The angles of the hour and minute hands are calculated relative to the 12 o'clock position, and the corresponding time is determined.
+(For more information see the Report.pdf file)

 ## Limitations
 - Accuracy may be reduced if the clock image contains a second hand, has low contrast, or if the hands overlap.
 - Complex backgrounds or distorted images may interfere with detection.

+## Known Bugs
+- Only 6 and 12 o clock is considered for the scenario where the hour hand and minute hand form a single line.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.